nattadasu/FileBot/README.md

 script will try to guess based on hardcoded rules written in `modules/releasesource.groovy`.

-Additionally, when episode title is not available on remote database, it will not include it on the file name to reduce clutter, usually due to episode is relatively new.
+Additionally, when episode title is not available on remote database, it will not include it on the file name to reduce clutter, usually due to episode being relatively new.
 Plus, season name is included when it's available.

 ```yml